barebox/barebox/Documentation/devel/background-execution.rst

 widespread in barebox.
 The interfaces are used in the places where we need them, but there are other places which do not use them but should.

-For example using a LED driven by a I2C GPIO expander used as hearbeat LED used to not work properly before addition of slices.
+For example using a LED driven by an I2C GPIO expander used as heartbeat LED used to not work properly before addition of slices.
 Consider the I2C driver accesses an unrelated I2C device, like an EEPROM.
 After having initiated the transfer the driver polls for the